What is a TBI?

 - Dilated Pupils

 The first step when getting medical attention is stabilization and prevention of further damage.
-An x-ray or CT scan is performed to check the severity of the injury.
+An x-ray or CT scan checks the severity of the injury.
 A doctor might also as look for any spinal instability or fractures.
 The main concerns are making sure enough oxygen is getting to the brain, and maintaining blood flow and blood pressure.
 Following the initial treatment, a person with a TBI might need to see a physical therapist, depending on the severity of the damage.
 Unfortunately, the initial brain damage is often untreatable.

 A TBI can have serious health consequences.
 In 2010, 50,000 deaths and 280,000 hospital visits were attributed to TBIs.
 A brain injury can increase the risk of other medical conditions, such as Alzheimer’s and epilepsy.
 It can also contribute to depression, aggression, and personality changes.
 Additionally, brain injuries can have a lifelong effect on thinking, sensation, and language.